Practical computational advantage from the quantum switch on a generalized family of promise problems: Complex Hadamard Promise Problem

 \subsection{Existence of unitaries satisfying the promise: Finite dimensional target}

+The definition of the CHPP does not garantee the existence of a set of unitaries satisfying the promise under some permutations for a given CH matrix.
+Here, we prove that those unitaries do exist, but some restrictions appear on the CH matrices if we choose unitary gates acting on finite dimensional systems.

-If we choose unitary gates acting on finite dimensional systems, some restrictions appear.
-Indeed, let us consider a $D$-dimensional target system.
+Let us consider a $D$-dimensional target system.
 In that case, gates are $D\times D$ unitary matrices.
-We can follow a similar approach as in Ref. \cite{ACB} to find that $M_{jk}^D=1$, due to $\mathrm{det} \Pi_j=M_{jk}^D\mathrm{det} \Pi_0$ and $\mathrm{det} \Pi_j=\mathrm{det} \Pi_0$, for any $j$ and $k$.
+We can follow a similar approach as in Ref. \cite{ACB} to find that $M_{jk}^D=1$, due to $\mathrm{det} \Pi_j=M_{jk}^D\;\mathrm{det} \Pi_0$ and $\mathrm{det} \Pi_j=\mathrm{det} \Pi_0$, for any $j$ and $k$.
 Consequently, $M$ must be a BH matrix.
 More specifically, a CHPP can be implemented in finite dimensional systems only if the CH matrix specifying the promise is Butson-type with complexity $d=D/m$ for some positive integer $m$.
 Moreover, if a CHPP can be formulated for a $d$-dimensional target, it can also be formulated for any system with dimension that is a multiple of $d$.
 This follows from the definition of BH matrices, which implies that $BH(p,d)\subseteq BH(p,md)$.
-For the iconic case of a qubit target, the CHPP must be specified by a real Hadamard matrix, i.e., the CHPP gets restricted to the HPP already introduced in Refs. \cite{Taddei,RB22}, which may also be implemented in any even dimensional target system.
+For the canonical case of a qubit target, the CHPP must be specified by a real Hadamard matrix, i.e., the CHPP gets restricted to the HPP already introduced in Refs. \cite{Taddei,RB22}, which may also be implemented in any even dimensional target system.